ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 * train/validation splits with test size 0.1 (code lines 75-76)
 * shuffling of training data (code line 130)
-* comparing training and validation set loss by plotting results after each epoch ending and choosing the checkpoint for epoch where validation loss is not increasing (sixth checkpoint was chosen that matching 5 on the plot below).
+* comparing training and validation set loss by plotting results after each epoch ending and choosing the checkpoint for epoch where validation loss is not increasing (last checkpoint was chosen that matching 14 on the plot below).

 ![alt text][image7]